 Pietsch was taken in Cáceres’ car to the Hospital at Amatitlán, where he died on arrival.
 The autopsy revealed a 9mm bullet lodged next to his spine, according to the police.

 Representatives of the German Embassy requested that the Minister of the Interior, José Adolfo Reyes Calderón, investigate the murder of their countryman.
-This happend during a public event in a Hotel in the capital.
+This happened during a public event in a hotel in the capital.
 The police arrested Cáceres.

 Two criminals with ski masks killed the 34-year old German businessman Hans Reinhard Pietsch in an ambush at the Santa Elena Barillas Viewpoint, where he was with a Japanese citizen and his elder son when the two unknown persons arrived and shot him point blank, wounding him twice.

 Unit 475 of the 54th company of volunteer firefighters, based in Villa Canales, transported the patient to the Hospital at Amatitlán, but he died on the way.
 Meanwhile, police criminal investigators started searching for the perpetrators at the crime scene.